hemangmonga/Coursera_Capstone.-/README.md

 # Coursera_Capstone.-
 Final Project.ipynb : It is the final jupyter notebook for the project Potential Chinese Resturant Market in India.
-Fianl Report : It's the report for the same.
+<br>Final Report : It's the report for the same.